marthacj/HP_Sus_Sys_3/README.md

 4. Install the Impact Framework globally using npm.

-IMPORTANT: Check what the latest version of IF is.
+**IMPORTANT**: Check what the latest version of IF is.
 At the time of development, the latest was 0.6.0 - the syntax of this project is not compatible with earlier versions and may not be with later versions.

-npm install -g @grnsft/if@0.6.0
+**npm install -g @grnsft/if@0.6.0 **

 OR if still the latest version:

-npm install -g @grnsft/if
+**npm install -g @grnsft/if**

 Install the plugins to support the running of the pipeline.

-npm install -g @grnsft/if-plugins npm install -g @grnsft/if-unofficial-plugins
+**npm install -g @grnsft/if-plugins npm install -g @grnsft/if-unofficial-plugins**

 The system will automatically generate and run customised manifest files per user upload.